Frequently Asked Questions

 b.
 When you call for a free consultation, you will speak to one of our experienced lawyers.

-Motor Vehicle Accident FAQ
+Motor Vehicle Accident FAQs

 a.
 In Nova Scotia we have a no fault system which means your own insurance company responds to provide you with certain benefits under your own insurance policy to help with your recovery and address your immediate financial needs.
 These benefits are called “Accident Benefits”.